jbeuria/FRC-PH-LHC/README.md

 # FRC-PH-LHC

-If these code help in your work, please do consider citing
+If this code helps in your work, please do consider citing following articles.

 @article{beuria2023persistent,
   title={Persistent homology of collider observations: When (w) hole matters},